tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

 ## 1. SAML?

-SAML is the **Security Assertion Markup Language**, a security framework and open standard defined by [OASIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security).
+SAML is the **Security Assertion Markup Language**[^saml-oasis].
 As a framework, there are many ways to deploy SAML --- but the only one that matters here is the [web browser single sign-on profile](https://en.wikipedia.org/wiki/SAML_2.0#Web_Browser_SSO_Profile) (**WebSSO**).
 Within WebSSO, there are many options one can choose.
 However the research & education community has pre-defined many of them in the [interoperable SAML2 profile](https://saml2int.org/) (**SAML2int**).
 This is the subset of SAML most universities need to worry about, and that this document refers to.

 ## 2. SAML vs Shibboleth

 These days the terms "SAML" and "Shibboleth" are used interchangeably and mean the same thing.
 The former is more correct, because people are typically referring to SAML 2.0.
-Confusingly Shibboleth is both a precursor to the first version of SAML and also a [vendor of SAML software](http://shibboleth.net/).
+Confusingly Shibboleth is both a precursor to the first version of SAML[^shib] and also a [vendor of SAML software](http://shibboleth.net/).
 Use "SAML2" to avoid ambiguity and to keep the purists happy.
 Use "Shibboleth" when you talk to library information providers, since they're still catching up.

 ## 3. What SAML does